What grades are offered by Virginia Virtual Academy?

 We expect that students will spend no more than 20-25 percent of their time on the computer in the early grades, and progressively more as they advance through the higher grades.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
 Computers also act as powerful tools that can motivate, stimulate, and inform children about the world around them.
 They do not, however, replace a solid education; rather, they help facilitate one.
 That's why we use a unique multimedia approach that also includes a great deal of well-written and designed textbooks, workbooks, and hands-on instructional materials.

 What does it cost to attend the Virginia Virtual Academy?

-Because we are part of King and Queen County and Patrick County Public Schools, the Virginia Virtual Academy is available to all district residents tuition-free.
-The entire K12 curriculum is provided free of charge.
+As a program of the following school districts: Bland, Bristol, Giles, King and Queen, Mecklenburg, Norton, Patrick, Radford, Tazewell, Washington, and Wise.
+VAVA is tuition-free.
+The K12 curriculum is provided free of charge.
 Students and families will also be responsible for providing some consumable materials (such as printer ink and paper).

 Do you provide curriculum for children with special needs?